MhdBilal/terraform-conditional-deployment/README.md

 terraform init
 terraform apply
 ```

-## Demonstration Video

-For a video that demonstrates this, checkout [Head in the Clouds, Episode 10](https://headintheclouds.site/episodes/episode10).

 ## Troubleshooting

 If you are having an issue, it is most likely a problem with your `terraform.tfvars` file.